Used Car: 2011 Lincoln MKS Review

 If safety is a concern, the 2011 Volvo S80 should be at the top of your list.
 Much like the MKS, the S80 isn’t very sporty, but offers more than adequate performance on a daily commute.

-The 2011 Acura RL is a great large luxury car that offers solid reliability and better performance than the MKS.
+The 2011 Acura RL is a great large luxury car that offers better performance than the MKS.
 The RL comes with standard all-wheel drive, but still gets comparable fuel economy to the MKS.
 However, the RL doesn’t have the same amount of cargo or interior space as the MKS.